Language is a gatekeeper. Acquire it and it opens every door into a culture.

 – Emmanuel Acquah, project leader

 In Finland, the number of students with an immigrant background is increasing and learning the language of the host country enables successful integration into society.
 Communicating with peers and teachers, learning in integrated classrooms, having greater choice regarding (higher) education and work and understanding their rights in society, are some examples of opportunities that good second language learning contributes to.
 According to the Institute for Health and Welfare (THL), however, less than one in three immigrants in Finland has an advanced level of Finnish or Swedish.
-To meet the needs of newly arrived students in Finland and support the learning of Swedish and Finnish, the REDIT project develops a digital language learning game through a user-centered design process.
+To meet the needs of newly arrived students in Finland and support the learning of Swedish and Finnish, the REDIT project develops the digital language learning game Sprok through a user-centered design process.

 The REDIT project was recently presented in an article on games and learning, including interviews with several experts in the field (Sandvik, 2020).
 The article